Did It On'em: Composition

 "Did It On'em" is a hip hop song that has instrumentally been described as having a massive, ungainly beat.
 Producer Bangladesh creates hi-hats that have been described as on overdrive.
 The synths on the track have been described as a "whirring synth drone" and blowing up like "a car-alarm siren".
 One of Minaj's more lyrically explicit songs from the album, the lyrics speak of Minaj winning over haters, with phrases such as saying she "shitted on 'em", "pissed on 'em", and with an imagined "dick" she would "piss" on them.
+The song also references Cher and her 1989 single "If I Could Turn Back Time", rhyming "Cher" with the depilatory brand Nair.
 Brad Wete of Entertainment Weekly said Minaj was "ordering her Barbies to put up two fingers if they're crapping on their competition."

 Reception

 Scott Plagenhoef of Pitchfork named "Did It On'em" the album's best track as it features Minaj going "toe-to-toe with a huge beat."
 Additionally from Pitchfork, Tom Breihan said it displays "how beautifully, effortlessly weird she is-- how willing she is to contort her voice and persona into pretzel shapes just to induce that oh-shit face in anyone listening."
 Margaret Wappler of Los Angeles Times called the song "aggressively scatological".
 Writing for Spin, Marc Hogan said it features Minaj's "best rapping".
 Sam Wolfson of NME described the track as a "post-dubstep cry" with vulgarity that may place Minaj on the "Teen Choice Awards blacklist".
 In a list of the "50 Best songs of 2010" by Rolling Stone, "Did It On'em" came in a number 25, with the magazine deeming it a "hazy, synapse-butchering throwdown."

+In November 2011, after a fan brought the Cher reference to her attention on Twitter, Cher exchanged tweets with Minaj and her then-boyfriend Safaree Samuels, initially dismissing the line before apologizing for reacting defensively; all parties later deleted the tweets.